apleynes/zed/HELIX_TO_ZED_NOTES.md

 After implementing Helix movement and selection behavior in Zed, we have confirmed that Helix uses a **selection + action** paradigm that is fundamentally different from vim's **action + motion** approach.
 The key insight is that Helix separates selection creation from actions, enabling powerful multi-cursor workflows while maintaining familiar cursor movement semantics.

-## ✅ IMPLEMENTATION COMPLETED
+## ✅ PHASE 1 & 2 IMPLEMENTATION COMPLETED

-We have successfully implemented correct Helix movement and selection behavior in Zed with all tests passing.
+We have successfully implemented correct Helix movement and selection behavior in Zed with all tests passing, plus advanced selection operations.

 ## Corrected Understanding of Helix Behavior